energyquantified/eq-python-client/docs/userguide/terminology.md

 ...
 ```

-Time series data can have variable number of values per date-time:
+Time series data can have a varying number of values per date-time:

  * **Single-value**: Each `date-time` has one corresponding value.
  * **Scenarios**: Each `date-time` has multiple values.
  * **Scenarios with mean value**: Each `date-time` has multiple values and a
-   corrsponding mean value of those scenarios.
+   mean value of those scenarios.

 Scenarios are sometimes also referred to as **ensembles**.
 This terminology
 comes from meteorology, where forecasts with multiple scenarios are called
 ensembles.
-For instance, the ECMWF ensemble forecast has 51 scenarios and the
+For instance, the ECMWF ensemble forecast has 51 scenarios, and the
 GFS ensemble forecast has 21 scenarios.

 ## Period series

-While the [Time series](#time-series) class is great for representing
+While the [Time series](#time-series) class is excellent for representing
 fixed-interval data, some time series data can be stored and served more
 efficient.

 For instance, there are plenty of capacity plans published in the power
 markets (i.e. [REMIT](https://www.energyquantified.com/features/remit)).
 Another example is assumptions on installed capacity on different fuel types
 in the future.
-Such data often has the same value over a longer period of time,
+Such data often have the same value over an extended period,
 and the value changes sporadically.

 So Energy Quantified created what we call a **period series** for this, which
-is a collection of date-time ranges with a begin and an end date-times and a
+is a collection of date-time ranges with a **begin** date-time, an **end**
-corresponding value.
+date-time, and a corresponding **value**.

 The Energy Quantified Python client also supports converting any such period
 series to a time series in your preferred resolution.